 Vegetables (Around 15% of diet)

 It is also important that you feed your tortoise vegetables.
 Leafy green vegetables such as kale, collard greens, dandelion greens and romaine lettuce are great options to feed you Sulcata tortoise.
+Vegetables should make up about half of a baby Sulcata tortoise diet.

-It is important that you limit vegetables that have a lot of oxalates, such as spinach and parsley.
+However, it is important that you limit vegetables that have a lot of oxalates, such as spinach and parsley.

 Some other vegetables that you can feed your Sulcata tortoise include carrots, chopped sweet potatoes, and dandelions.